 Thickness and Weight

 Paper weight can be measured a couple of different ways.
 The common used in the United States is the pound weight of a 500-sheet ream of 17″ x 22″ bond paper.
 Pound is often abbreviated with the # sign.

 Now you know how it’s calculated, but how do you choose the right weight for your project?
 In general the heavier the paper weight the thicker the paper is.
-If you are working on a piece that will be mailed remember that paper weight can effect your postage cost, a variable that adds up quickly.
+If you are working on a piece that will be mailed, remember that paper weight can affect your postage cost, a variable that adds up quickly.